ESE-MONDAY/analytics-dashboard/README.md

 ## Overview

-This project is a submission for the [Hackathon Name] organized by [Organizer Name].
+This project is a submission for the [GeePay Design and Frontend Challenge](https://www.geegpay.africa/blog/geegpay-design-and-front-end-challenge-unleash-your-creativity) organized by [Geepay Africa](https://www.geegpay.africa/blog/geegpay-design-and-front-end-challenge-unleash-your-creativity).
 The goal was to build an analytics dashboard based on the provided Figma design, utilizing Next.js, Tailwind CSS, TypeScript, React-Chartjs-2, and DaisyUI.

 ## Features